dojo/docs/quickstart/data/usingdatastores/pagination.rst

   var request = null;
   var outOfItems = false;

-  //Define a function that will be connected to a 'next' button var onNext = function(){
+  // Define a function that will be connected to a 'next' button var onNext = function(){
     if(!outOfItems){
     request.start += pageSize;